Coronavirus precautions for patients and others facing higher risks

 • Try not to touch your mouth, nose or eyes.

-Continue to stay informed about this rapidly changing pandemic.
+Continue to stay informed.
 The U.S. Centers for Disease Control and Prevention offers regularly updated and reliable information.
 Be sure to also follow the guidance of your state and local health officials.
-And you can always find updates for patients and tips to stay healthy at heart.org.
+You can also find updates and tips to stay healthy at heart.org.

 Who is at risk of infection or complications?

-Also, early national data indicate black people, Hispanics and Latinos appear to be disproportionately impacted.
-Data from several cities and counties found black people there had higher death rates from COVID-19.
-Many black people are already more vulnerable to cardiovascular and stroke risks, as well as social determinants of health.
+Also, national data indicates Black people, Hispanics and American Indians/Alaskan Natives appear to be disproportionately impacted by COVID deaths.
+These same population groups are already more vulnerable to cardiovascular and stroke risks, as well as social determinants of health.

 What if you have symptoms of the coronavirus?

-Common symptoms include fever, cough and shortness of breath.
-Contact your health care provider if you have these symptoms.
-And, again, if you experience the warning signs of heart attack stroke, call 911 immediately.
+Common symptoms for coronavirus include a fever, cough, fatigue, and shortness of breath.
+Contact your health care professional if you have these symptoms.
+They will tell you if you need to come into the office for evaluation and testing or if a telehealth appointment is possible.

-If health experts are investigating you or someone in your household as a person with a possible case of COVID-19, or if you or someone in your household is confirmed to have COVID-19 but the person is stable enough to be treated at home, consider these precautions advised by the CDC:
+If you or someone in your household is confirmed to have COVID-19 but the person is stable enough to be treated at home, consider these precautions advised by the CDC:

 • Make sure appropriate caregivers are available at home.

-• Ensure there’s a separate bedroom where the patient can recover without sharing immediate space with others.
+• Ensure there’s a separate bedroom where the person with COVID-19 can recover without sharing immediate space with others.

-• Make sure everyone living in your household can adhere to precautions recommended as part of home care or isolation.
-That includes covering coughs or sneezes, relentless handwashing, not touching your face and being sure to regularly wipe down surfaces with household cleaners.
+• Make sure everyone in your household can adhere to precautions recommended as part of home care or isolation.
+That includes covering coughs or sneezes, frequent handwashing, not touching your face and being sure to regularly wipe down surfaces with household cleaners.

-• Set up some basic rules for making sure the person being isolated can get food and other necessities with minimal risk.
+• Set up some basic rules for making sure the person being isolated can get food and other necessities with minimal risk to others.

-• Stay in touch with your health care provider.
+• Stay in touch with your health care professional.